fairlearn/fairlearn/.github/ISSUE_TEMPLATE/bug_report.md

 #### Steps/Code to Reproduce
 <!--
-Please add a minimal example that we can reproduce the error by running the code.
+Please add a minimal example (in the form of code) that reproduces the error.
 Be as succinct as possible, do not depend on external data.
 In short, we are going to copy-paste your code and we expect to get the same result as you.

 Example:
 ```python